 How Do I Read a Food Label for Vitamin D Content?

 The vitamin D content of a food is found on the Nutrition Facts Panel on the food label and expressed as the % Daily Value.
 The Daily Value (DV) should not be confused with recommended intakes.
-As recommendations for vitamin D have been increased over the years to reflect new scientific findings, the Food and Drug Administration’s Office of Food labeling has not updated the Daily Value of 400 International Units (IU)/day.
+Adults under 50 years of age should consume 400-800 international units (IU) or 10-20 micrograms (mcg) of vitamin D daily.
+Adults 50 years of age and above should consume 800-1000 IU or 20-25mcg daily.
+Your healthcare provider may recommend more vitamin D than above stated amounts based on your individual needs.

 Even though the Daily Value should not be considered the current recommended intake for vitamin D, you can use the %DV for vitamin D listed on the food label to find out the vitamin D content (IU) per serving of food.